 We really are up-the-creek; do we have a paddle?
 The solutions exist, but what is stopping us from implementing them?
 Vested interests, mostly.
 And unfortunately, just because someone makes tens or hundreds of millions of dollars per year doesn’t make them wise about climate change or future threats.
 In fact, clawing your way to the top seems to require or produce a certain blindness.

-The books below are all excellent.
+The following books are all excellent.
 Collapse, by Jared Diamond, sold very well and explained “How Societies Choose to Fail or Succeed.”
 Note the word “choose.”
 What Diamond found is that those at the top resist new knowledge, even if the change is life-threatening.
-The classic example is that of the Easter Islanders, who cut down every last tree on their island to use as rollers to move the Easter Island heads – their religious symbols – to their display locations.
+The classic example is that of the Easter Islanders, who cut down every last tree on their island to use as rollers to move the giant stone Easter Island heads – their religious symbols – to their display locations.
 The islanders also used the trees to make seagoing canoes, so once the trees were gone, deep-sea fishing and travel to other islands became impossible.
 Eventually, the civilisation collapsed and that was the end of the Easter Islanders.

 This wilful blindness was repeated in case-after-case, from Greenland to the Mayans.
 Diamond suggests that the leaders associate themselves with the gods in order to maintain their position, and then when the gods stop smiling, civilisation collapses and quite possibly the people kill the leaders.
-If, for example, the leaders claim a connection to the gods in order to bring rains for the crop…and there is a long drought…then the emperors are revealed to have no clothes.
-If people are starving, they may well abandon the civilisation or execute the leaders.
+If, for example, the leaders claim a connection to the gods in order to bring rains for the crops…and there is a long drought…then the emperors are revealed to have no clothes.
+If people are starving, they may well abandon the civilisation and execute the leaders.

 And George Monbiot is surely one of the most thorough and honest thinkers on climate change.
 His best-seller Heat: How to Stop the Planet from Burning, ruthlessly looks at our current situation and what kind of greenhouse gas emission reductions are needed.
 There are no sacred cows; Monbiot looks at the climate crisis from the point-of-view of wanting to survive it.